The S&S Repair and Restoration Roadmap

 Qualifying Event

-Document Loss
+Document the Loss

 Best Practices for Documenting a Loss: